jtenner/canvas-as/readme.md

 # Philosophy

-This framework aims to solve the problem of calling canvas functions by creating a queue of instructions for javascript to interpret later using the `CanvasASInterop#render` function.
-It's also painstaking to create `ImagePatterns`, `CanvasPattern`s and `ImageBitmap`s from within an `AssemblyScript` application.
-The `canvas-as` framework attempts to solve this problem by creating all the glue code for you, with only a single peer dependency in the form of `Assemblyscript`.
+This framework aims to solve the problem of calling canvas functions from wasm by creating a queue of instructions for javascript to interpret later.
+It's also painstaking to create `ImagePatterns`, `CanvasPattern`s and `ImageBitmap`s from within an `AssemblyScript` application, so `canvas-as` framework attempts to solve this problem by creating all the glue code for you, assembling all the patterns and gradients behind the scenes for you.

 # Usage